What is Digital Audio Workstation: Analog Audio to Digital Conversion

 11100101010100010100001110101001

 These bits will even become longer as your recording bit depth and sample rate are increased.
 It is then bounced or saved to your computer hard drive which your computer can access.
-The higher the bit depth and the sampling frequency, the bigger will be the resulting file size of the digital audio being recorded.
+The higher the bit depth and the sampling rate, the bigger will be the resulting file size of the digital audio being recorded.